Department of Neurology

 mamax@uw.edu

-Dr. Ma is Assistant Professor of Neurology at UW.
-He primarily sees patients and performs electrodiagnostic studies at the Seattle Veterans Affairs hospital.
-His clinical interests include the diagnosis and treatment of neuromuscular diseases including myasthenia gravis, inflammatory myopathies, amyotrophic lateral sclerosis (Lou Gehrig’s disease), peripheral neuropathies especially small fiber neuropathy.
-His research interest is in the genetic basis behind idiopathic neuropathies.
+Dr. Ma is an Assistant Professor of Neurology at UW.
+He primarily sees patients and performs electrodiagnostic studies at the Veterans Affairs hospital.
+His clinical interests include diagnosing and treating neuromuscular diseases including myasthenia gravis, inflammatory myopathy, amyotrophic lateral sclerosis (Lou Gehrig’s disease), and peripheral neuropathy, especially small fiber neuropathy.

 Priyank Patel, MD